wolfgangr/SDM2rrd/docs/worker-scripts.md

 ```
 Translates to
 * starting at second No 7, we inject our first mutimaster query
-* at second No 10, 13, 16 we inject the other mutimaster query
+* at second No 10, 13, 16 we inject the other mutimaster queries
 * at second 15+7 = 22 we start again

 To keep the multimaster part small and fast, downstream data processing is handed over to a distinct process, communicating by a sysv message queue.
-I could not get Posix MQ to work under PERL- sorry ....
+I could not get Posix MQ to work under PERL- wihtout leaving debian package boundaries. sorry ....

 SysV message queue requires a file handle to generate unique key, shared by both partners on the line.
 I simply touch some `message_queue.kilroy` file.
-As long as nobody removes this, the message queue stays constant.
+As long as nobody removes this, the message queue key stays constant.
 At earlier trials I used the scripts own file handle.
 I had to learn that vi obviously renames files back and forward with their backup counterpart.
 This cuts mapping of filehandle with file name, sadly.